eclipse-tractusx/tractusx-edc/edc-extensions/dataplane/kafka/README.md

 # Kafka Streaming Extension

 The Kafka streaming extension provides the `KafkaBroker-PULL` transfer type, enabling real-time, event-driven data exchange between sovereign partners over Apache Kafka.
-It is implemented as an EDC data-plane extension and ships in the standard `tractusx-connector` runtime (via `edc-dataplane-base`), so it does not require a separate deployment.

 Unlike a proxied transfer, data flows **directly** from the provider's Kafka broker to the consumer.
 The EDC stays in charge of access: the data-plane extension provisions short-lived OAuth2